Achievable logoAchievable logo

 Total -$6,900

-The maximum loss for a short put can be found by utilizing this formula:
+The maximum loss for a short put can be found using this formula:

 In the next chapter, you’ll learn how investors protect themselves from risk on short options.
 For now, here is a quick list of investments that would cover a short put: